 Each child will be given an opportunity to rest on a cot in an appropriate classroom.
 Soft music will be played, lights dimmed and the area will be supervised by teachers.
 Rest time will begin at 2:00pm.
 For non-sleeping children, books and quiet activities will be provided.
-Please see attached Nap Agreement.
+Please see the Nap Agreement in our Forms Packet